cajuncoding/FlurlGraphQL/README.md

 ```

 ### Data Models with Nested Paginated results...
-In GraphQL it's easy to expose nested selections of a result than itself is a paginated set of data.
+In GraphQL it's easy to expose nested selections of a result that itself is a paginated set of data.
 Thats why de-serializing this into
 a normal model is complex and usually results in dedicated data models that are cluttered / polluted with unecessary elements such as `Nodes`, `Items`, `Edges`, or `PageInfo`, `Cursor`, etc.

 You can still use these models if you like but in many cases with these nested data elements we primarily care about the results and